Catalan leader sends mixed message on independence

 By Eric Maurice

-Catalan leader Carles Puigdemont on Wednesday (5 October) criticised the Spanish king and gave no concrete indication of his independence intentions, as his plan to declare Catalonia's independence from Spain has met strong opposition in Europe.
+Catalan leader Carles Puigdemont on Wednesday (5 October) criticised the Spanish king but gave no concrete indication of his independence intentions, as his plan to declare Catalonia's independence from Spain has met strong opposition in Europe.

 Felipe VI was "deliberately ignoring millions of Catalans," Puigdemont said in a TV address, 24 hours after the king said the Catalan separatists were "irresponsible" and threatening Spain's stability.

-"The king has adopted the [Spanish] government's position and policies which have been disastrous with regard to Catalonia," he said.
+"The king praises the discourse and policies of [Spanish prime minister Mariano] Rajoy's government which have been catastrophic in relation to Catalonia, and deliberately ignore the millions of Catalans who do not think like them," Puigdemont said.

-Three days after Sunday's referendum, which was declared illegal by the Spanish Constitutional Tribunal, the Catalan leader said only that "in the coming days", the region's institutions will "apply the results of the referendum."
+Three days after Sunday's referendum, which was declared illegal by the Spanish Constitutional Tribunal, the Catalan leader said only that "in the coming days", the region's institutions will "implement the results of the referendum."

 Puigdemont however did not specify how this would be done and did not mention the word independence.